 Impact of maturity on returns

 See below (replicated Tuckman).
 We start with the comparison of two scenarios.
-The first scenario invests $10,000 and “rolls over” six month investments; here we assume the six month rates realized equal the initial forward rates.
+The first scenario invests $10,000 and “rolls over” six-month investments; here we assume the six month rates realized equal the initial forward rates.
 Under the second scenario, a 2.5 year bond is purchased and the coupons are reinvested.
 They produce the same terminal value only under the unlikely scenario that realized short-term rates match the forward rates built into the bond price: